Solidarity Housing Frequently Asked Questions

 A homeowner wishes to remain in their home while sharing it with others.
 They can remain in a suite of their home, while others move into another portion.
 The homeowner could receive free rent in perpetuity, in addition to monthly payments.

 A landlord wishes to transition away from the responsibilities of renting their home.
-The land trust rents it to others on an affordable basis, and the former homeowner receives a monthly income without having to manage the property.
+The co-op or land trust rents it to others on an affordable basis, and the former homeowner receives a monthly income without having to manage the property.

 It’s important to note that in each of these scenarios, there are for-profit versions that will provide better returns for homeowners.
 A homeowner could sell, rent, reverse-mortgage, or contract a property management firm to manage renters.
 They could share their home with others without giving up ownership, or engage in a rent-to-own arrangement with tenants.
 What makes this model different--and means it won’t be right for everyone--is that the house is removed from the private market and turned into permanently affordable housing, so that it will never be sold or used to make a profit.